auth0/nginx-jwt/README.md

 ## Key Features

 * Secure an existing HTTP service (ex: REST API) using Nginx reverse-proxy and this script
-* Authentication of an HTTP request with the verified identity contained with in a JWT
+* Authenticate an HTTP request with the verified identity contained with in a JWT
-* Optionally, authorization of the same request by providing helper functions for asserting required JWT claims
+* Optionally, authorize the same request using helper functions for asserting required JWT claims

 ## Install